Work-Study for Students

 - Can I increase my work-study award?

-Yes, you can request an increase to your work-study award by coming into UCentral or emailing workstudy@utrgv.edu .
-Work-study award increases are not guaranteed and depend on your financial aid eligibility at the time the review is taking place.
+Increases to your work-study award are reviewed on a case-by-case basis and contingent to fund availability.
+You can email workstudy@utrgv.edu to request an increase.
+However, work-study award increases are not guaranteed and depend on your financial aid eligibility at the time the review is taking place.